-The Department of Health Sciences, University of York, is inviting applications for a fully funded PhD studentship, available on a full-time basis to start in October 2019 or January 2020, on a collaborative research project between the Mental and Physical Multimorbidity and Older People with Frailty themes of the newly-awarded Yorkshire and Humber Applied Research Centre (YHARC), funded by the National Institute for Health Research.
+The Department of Health Sciences, University of York, is inviting applications for a fully funded PhD studentship, available on a full-time basis to start in January 2020, on a collaborative research project between the Mental and Physical Multimorbidity and Older People with Frailty themes of the newly-awarded Yorkshire and Humber Applied Research Centre (YHARC), funded by the National Institute for Health Research.

 The successful candidate will be part of the department’s Mental Health and Addiction Research Group, directed by Professor Simon Gilbody, and will be supervised by Dr Peter Coventry and Professor Gilbody in partnership with the Environment and Geography Department.

 Using big data to accelerate design and delivery of nature-based interventions for older adults with multimorbidity.

 There is now an emerging policy consensus that novel prevention strategies are critical to reengineering the way we improve mental health and tackle isolation and loneliness among older adults.
 This is likely to be achieved by developing population health strategies that blend intelligence about the wider determinants of ill-health with the development and implementation of placed-based and asset-based interventions, with a focus on improving mental and physical health together.
 The use of natural environment – green and blue space – to promote mental and physical health is a candidate solution to the challenges of population health in the 21st century.
 Critically, the creation of age friendly environments that afford opportunities for older adults to engage in purposeful outdoor activity has the potential to improve mental health and delay the onset of frailty in older adults.